bshurikan/Beni-BandcampPlayer/README.md

 ## Legal & Ethical Use

-This tool is designed for:
+This application is designed for:
-* Streaming freely available music from Bandcamp
+* Streaming music available through Bandcamp’s official web player
-* Personal use of music you own or have permission to stream
+* Personal listening of content you own or have permission to access via Bandcamp
-* Building a local playlist of new music you want to preview before buying
+* Creating and managing playlists for personal music discovery and preview before purchase

-Please respect copyright laws and Bandcamp's terms of service.
+Please respect copyright laws and Bandcamp’s terms of service.
 Support artists by purchasing music when possible.

 ## Disclaimer